TIBCO Scribe® Online Connector For Tools

 These simple Maps attempt to demonstrate some of these concepts and how they can be achieved using the Tools Connector.
 Review the Block descriptions in the Maps that explain the purpose of the associated Block.

-The Change the way maps process Map demonstrates the following:
+You can change the way the maps process - Map demonstrates the following:

 The Adding custom logging and errors Map demonstrates the following:

-Note that these are not real errors they are just demonstrating error logging.
+The following errors are not real and are just for demonstrating error logging.

 The Encoding and converting values Map demonstrates the following: